mgeier/insipid-sphinx-theme-nursery/doc/configuration.rst

 .. confval:: html_sidebars

-    The content of the sidebar consists of the :confval:`html_logo` (if specified), followed by a list of templates that can be customized with :confval:`sphinx:html_sidebars`.
+    The content of the sidebar consists of the :confval:`html_logo` (if specified), followed by the list of templates in :confval:`sphinx:html_sidebars`.

     You can choose from templates provided by the ``basic`` theme, like